thenewdarling/Spellbook/Class Features/Eldritch Invocations.md

 ## Aspect of the Moon

 **_Prerequisite: Pact of the Tome feature_**
 You no longer need to sleep and can’t be forced to sleep by any means.
-To gain the benefits of a long rest, you can spend all 8 hours doing light activity, such as reading your Book of Shadows and keeping watch.
+To gain the benefits of a [[Long Rest]], you can spend all 8 hours doing light activity, such as reading your Book of Shadows and keeping watch.

 ## Beast Speech